mktcode/widget-management-system/README.md

 ### Git & Composer

 You can also install Widget Management System with git and composer.
-The public clone urls are:

     # switch to your project directory, e.g.:
     cd /srv/www/vhosts/your-website/httpdocs